...

 Is it possible that one reason you can’t find energy or time for your career goals is …

-… you don’t really think you can do better than this?
+You don’t really think you can do better than this?

 To discover, choose, and plan a more intentional path, you first have to acknowledge that you deserve a fulfilling career.
 One that doesn’t cause daily panic, dread, and burnout.